rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/CONFIGURATION.md

 sudo su -
 ```

-2. Download and execute the setup script.
-(This **setup.sh** script must always be run as the root user.)
+2. Download and apply execution privileges to the setup script, before running it.
+(This **setup.sh** script must always be run as the root user, from the root user's home directory.)

 ```bash
 curl -O https://raw.githubusercontent.com/rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/master/setup.sh